An adult living with parents starts a business: what are the implications?

 Benefit partner

 Is the child older than 27?
 Then the Tax Administration may consider you to be a benefit partner (toeslagpartner).
-In that case, a child's income does not only affect the rent allowance, but all benefits from the Tax Administration.
+In that case, a child's income affects all benefits from the Tax Administration.
 Check here whether you are benefit partners.

 Effect on benefits